science of happiness | wellbeing blog

 So, accepting challenges as a possibility for growth opens a path to greater fulfillment in your life.

-Hypnotherapy uses the potential of the unconscious mind that is far greater and more powerful than your rational mind.
+Hypnotherapy uses the potential of the unconscious mind, which is far greater and more powerful than your rational mind.

-It can help you gain deep comprehension, mobilize innate resources, and transform your thinking and behavior in a short time.
+It can help you gain deep comprehension, mobilize your innate resources, and transform your thinking and behavior quickly.

 Conclusions: Meaning and Fulfillment